Pineapple Quesitos - Puerto Rican Cheese Puff Pastry

 - In a pan, add the butter and let it melt.
 Add the chopped/sliced pineapples along with the brown sugar and let it simmer until the juices evaporate and the fruit mixture thickens and caramelizes a little.
 Let it cool down to room temperature.

-- In a bowl, whisk the cream cheese, 2 tbsp of sugar and the vanilla extract until smooth and creamy.
+- In a bowl, whisk the cream cheese, 2 tablespoon of sugar and the vanilla extract until smooth and creamy.

 - Roll the puff pastry sheet to about a 12 x 12 square and cut the sheet into 9 squares, each measuring about 4 inches.

-- Place about 2 tsp of cream cheese filling in the middle of the square and then place few pineapple pieces on top.
+- Place about 2 teaspoon of cream cheese filling in the middle of the square and then place few pineapple pieces on top.

 - Fold one corner over the filling and press down to seal.
 Now fold the other corner over this one and pinch the edge to seal.
 Also tuck the sharp edges under itself so they puff up and keep the fillings inside.